 Table 3: Example job queuing strategy

 ARO has been in use at Synopsys for design services projects for over two years.
 Since ARO has been introduced, a reduction of up to 75% in pend time of jobs submitted has been observed due to improved resource utilization.
 There has also been a significant reduction in the number of system reboots due to thrashing and jobs getting terminated.
-The busier the compute farm, the greater the benefit realized from ARO.
+The busier the HPC environment, the greater the benefit realized from ARO.
 Improvements of 10% or more in each job’s turnaround time can be achieved using ARO.
 When aggregated across 1000’s of jobs, dramatic productivity gains can be realized across the entire design team.

 ARO is available to users of Synopsys’ Lynx Design System and currently validated on LSF, SGE and UGE but is adaptable to proprietary environments.